The 2017 High Falls Film Festival comes to Rochester November 2 – 6

 About The High Falls Film Festival Women’s Focus

 Since 2001, the High Falls Film Festival has been celebrating the artistry of women in film — behind the camera, in leading roles on the screen, and at the heart of storylines.
 High Falls Film Festival’s focus on women in film is inspired by Rochester’s legacy as the birthplace of film (George Eastman and Kodak) and the women’s rights movement (Susan B. Anthony).
-The offerings include an international slate of independent films enhanced by panels, workshops, and talks with filmmakers.

 The festival is held in Rochester, New York, where Susan B. Anthony launched her fight for women’s equality and George Eastman invented motion picture film – an ideal backdrop for the festival.
 Films are screened at the landmark Little Theatre in the city’s vibrant East End district, an area filled with excellent dining and abundant night life — all just a short walk away.